math-a3k/covid-ht/docs/data/data_model.rst

 Are those fields that store the results of a blood measurement or test.

-As Hematology equipment may have different outputs (measurement units) according to the country and / or their specification, Data may become not shareable and the Classification service may also become unavailable if there is not a "common denominator" in it.
+As Hematology equipment may have different outputs (measurement units) according to the country and / or their specification, Data may become not shareable and the Classification service may also become unavailable if there is not a "common denominator" on it.

-Addressing this is the definition of *Hemogram Main Fields*, which represent a variable with a "base unit" and will be fed to the Classification service (both at inference and prediction).
+Addressing this is the definition of *Hemogram Main Fields*, which represent "base unit" variables and will be fed to the Classification service (both at inference and prediction).

 For each Hemogram Main Field, *Conversions Fields* may be defined for results in other measurement units.
-Those values will be converted to the Main Field's unit and stored in the Main Field if applicable.
+Those values will be converted to the Main Field's unit and stored in the Main Field.

 *Hemogram Main Fields* are defined in ``Data.HEMOGRAM_MAIN_FIELDS`` with the measurement unit along the regular Django field definition, i.e.::